gary-heavy-dev/the-brooklyn-studio-dev/README.md

 Netlify automatically deploys new changes commited to master on GitHub.
 If you want to change deployment branch, do so in [build & deploy settings on Netlify](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).

-This starter comes with a Netlify-widget that lets you trigger new deploys from Sanity Studio.
+This theme comes with a Netlify-widget that lets you trigger new deploys from Sanity Studio.

 ## Stuck?
 Get help